Meet The Team

 Judith was born in Ontario, grew up in British Columbia and then, upon graduation, moved to England to pursue her passion for horses.
-Once in the UK, Judith spent more than twenty years fully engaged in the horse world: competing internationally at top-level events; breeding horses, training and teaching.
+Once in the UK, Judith spent more then 20 years fully engaged in the horse world: competing internationally at top-level events; breeding horses, training and teaching.
 While just out of her teens, Judith competed at the CCI 4* level.
-At 21, she represented Canada at Badminton, Burghley and Windsor Horse Trials.
+At 21, she represented Canada at Badminton, Burghley & Windsor Horse Trials.
 By the early 80s, Judith was long listed to become a team member of the Canadian Olympic Three Day Event Team.
 Also in the 80s, Judith rode as a member of the Canadian team that took second place at the Student's Nation Cup, where she also won first place as the top individual rider.

 Judith and her dedicated and knowledgeable team are truly excited about the momentum underway at Bronte Creek and about the ever-expanding successes that they are helping horse and rider combinations of all ages and abilities to achieve.